 IMPORTANT: You must contact Elecraft before mailing your product to obtain authorization for the return, what address to ship it to and current information on repair fees and turnaround times.
 (Frequently we can determine the cause of your problem and save you the trouble of shipping it back to us.)
-Our repair location is different from our factory location in Aptos.
+Our repair location is different from our factory location.
 We will give you the address to ship your kit to at the time of repair authorization.
-Packages shipped to Aptos without authorization will incur an additional shipping charge for reshipment from Aptos to our repair depot.
+Packages shipped to the factory location without authorization will incur an additional shipping charge for reshipment to our repair depot.